percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    This option specifies which types of queries are allowed to complete before xtrabackup will issue the global lock.
 Default is ``all``.

+.. option:: --generate-transition-key

+   |xtrabackup| needs to access the same keyring file or vault server
+   during `prepare` and `copy-back` but it should not depend on whether the server keys have been purged.

+   :option:`--generate-transition-key` creates and adds to the keyring a transition key for |xtrabackup| to use if the master key used for encryption is not found because it has been rotated and purged.

 .. option:: --galera-info

-   This options creates the :file:`xtrabackup_galera_info` file which contains the local node state at the time of the backup.
+   This option creates the :file:`xtrabackup_galera_info` file which contains the local node state at the time of the backup.
 Option should be used when performing the backup of |Percona XtraDB Cluster|.
 It has no effect when backup locks are used to create the backup.